 Nevada has a specific fraud statute making it unlawful to spread insider information about racing with the intent to induce betting or wagering based on the information. it is also a category B felony in Nevada carrying:

-- restitution in Nevada to the casino or gaming establishment
+- restitution to the casino or gaming establishment

 Also go to the Nevada Gaming Control Board for more information.